Modeling LRU caches with Shot Noise request processes: Networks of caches: the case of two caches is series

 Consequently, by \eqref{eq:hitbound} and \eqref{eq:bounds} we have the following bounds on the ``hit" probability

 Relation \eqref{UL} follows by \eqref{prelbd} and the following computation:

 $\square$

-{\bf Remark\,\,5.} Proposition~\ref{prop:tandem} provides the exact value of the ``hit" probability when $t_{C_2}\leq 2t_{C_1}$.
+{\bf Remark\,\,4.} Proposition~\ref{prop:tandem} provides the exact value of the ``hit" probability when $t_{C_2}\leq 2t_{C_1}$.
 As it is clear from the proof, one might exactly compute the ``hit" probability even when $t_{C_2}>2t_{C_1}$ by applying the inclusion-exclusion formula.
 However, the resulting computational cost would be very high since one has to compute the probability of any intersection of the events $B_i$ defined by \eqref{eq:Bi}.
-In conclusion, we can say that any computationally efficient approach to the performance analysis of a tandem network of caches must resort to some extra approximations (in addition to Che's approximation), which affect inevitably the accuracy of the method. \\ $\square$
+In conclusion, we can say that any computationally efficient approach to the performance analysis of a tandem network of caches must resort to some extra approximations (in addition to Che's approximation), which affect inevitably the accuracy of the method. \\ {\bf Remark\,\,5.} In principle, the approach proposed in this section can be generalized to networks of caches with a feed-forward structure i.e., roughly speaking, to networks of caches in which the caches are \lq\lq ordered\rq\rq (in some sense) and any content request follows a path that traverses caches in \lq \lq increasing order\rq\rq .
+Typical examples are networks of caches with a tree structure, where a request for a generic content follows a path in the network which starts from a cache placed on a leaf (belonging conventionally to the level 1 of the tree), it is directed toward the cache placed at the root (belonging conventionally to the level $K$ of the tree) and stops as soon as a \lq\lq hit\rq\rq is produced.
+Note that an arriving request for the content $m_0$ can produce a \lq\lq hit\rq\rq $\,$ at a cache located at the $k$th level only if it has been missed at caches located at the $i$th level, for any $i\leq k-1$.
+So, applying similar arguments as in \eqref{eq:phittandem}, one may obtain a formal expression for the probability that there is a \lq\lq hit\rq\rq $\,$at a cache located at the $k$th level of the tree.
+However, the numerical evaluation of this probability becomes more and more prohibitive as the level grows, i.e. as $k$ increases.
+As for the case of tandem networks of caches, any computationally efficient approach must rely on some additional approximations (in addition to Che's approximation) which reduce the accuracy of the method.
+Recently, several approximations have been proposed \cite{bianchi,towsley-nain,nostro_infocom,kurose,nostro-TMM}.
+The accuracy of such approximations varies significantly from scenario to scenario and can be evaluated experimentally by comparing analytical predictions against Monte Carlo simulations~\cite{bianchi,towsley-nain,nostro_infocom,kurose,nostro-TMM}.